Magnesium for Sleep

 There are many supplements that profess to helping a person sleep, some much better than others.
 However, there is one mineral and ingredient in many sleep formulas that has become of significant interest because of its incredible results and huge body of scientific evidence.
 That mineral is magnesium.

 A common mineral that is found in a variety of foods, magnesium is a key element that fuels the body and indeed keeps us breathing and alive.
 Magnesium works for the brain, your heart and muscles.
 The mineral is known to help constipation, fight inflammation and even lower blood pressure.
 Because of its wide range of relaxing benefits, it makes sense that magnesium for those who struggle to sleep is very much a potential wonder drug!

 The trick to getting to sleep is to relax your mind and body.
 Magnesium helps your body relax by activating the systems in your body that help you slow and calm down.
 Magnesium is well known to be part of the control mechanisms for many chemical reactions in the body and control of the parasympathetic nervous system is just one.

-Regulating the body’s natural sleeping hormone melatonin, magnesium helps guide sleep-wake cycles.
+By regulating the body’s natural sleeping hormone melatonin, magnesium helps guide sleep-wake cycles.
 Furthermore, the neurotransmitters in the body that send sleep related messages to and from the brain are also controlled by the amount of magnesium in the body.
-In a nutshell, magnesium is the fuel your body need to relax and slow down in order for you to get a good night’s sleep and a lack of Magnesium can cause havoc with sleeping patterns.
+In a nutshell, magnesium is the fuel your body needs to relax and slow down in order for you to get a good night’s sleep and a lack of magnesium can cause havoc with sleeping patterns.